pcarbo/genetic-data-analysis-rcc-2/episodes/04-plot-genomewide-scan.md

 ### Notes

-Typically one will also include in this plot a horizontal line representing the "genome-wide" significance threshold.
-I intentionally do not show this.
-Why? *Discuss question of significance threshold.*
+Typically one will also include in the genome-wide plot a horizontal line representing the "genome-wide" significance threshold.
+I intentionally do not touch on the question of significance because it is a complicated and ongoing discussion in the quantitative genetics community, and many factors could influence the final threshold.
+For this data set only, we have used a statistical method called a permutation test to estimate a significance threshold of 2e-6.
+This can be used as a rule of thumb *for this data set only*.
+How many regions of the genome meet this threshold for the mapping of testis weight?